iabisset/X17-Experiment-Simulations/README.md

 The simulation works by tracking energy depositions in each of the 18 scintillators event-by-event and storing the data in text files.
 The positions of electron and positron hits on the DAPHNE chamber are recorded and used in post-processing to calculate the angle between the electron and positron in each event.
 A mathematica file is used to process the data and generate histograms of detected angular correlations, gating on disparity paramater values with a magnitude less than 0.5 .

 One concern in the experiment that was addressed in this simulation is the effect of external pair creation on the measured angular distribution, given the presence of a carbon tube between the decays and the DAPHNE chamber.
-Doing an analysis in the simulation shows only about 0.65% of detected electron-positron pairs come from pair creation sources other than IPC.
+Doing an analysis in the simulation shows only about 0.65% of detected electron-positron pairs come from pair creation sources other than IPC or boson decays.

 # Note on bugs